ikanher/numpy-MNIST/documentation/week6-report.md

 * More about linear regression with MSE

 ## What problems did I have?
-* MSE loss function unit checking was not trivial at all.
-I still probably have a small bug somewhere, as the numerically calculated gradient seems to be exactly ten times as large as the analytical gradient.
+* MSE loss function gradient implementation and unit testing took a lot more time than I had anticipated

 ## What next?
 * Hopefully not much.
 I have only one or two days to do finishing touches if I have missed something relevant.

 ## Hours
-* Only around 12 hours this week
+* Only around 15 hours this week